ROBOTIS-GIT/emanual/docs/en/software/rplus1/task/getting_started.md

 Task code files have a file extension _.tsk_, and the icon shown on the left.

-`Note` Task files from newer versions are not compatible with older versions.
+**NOTE** : Task files from newer versions are not compatible with older versions.
 {: .notice}

 ![R+Task][R+task]